This article was originally written on December 12, 2017. It was updated on October 21, 2020.

 Because Why Not?

 It’s a good thing to do.
-You might be complaining and griping about not getting one of The Ten or a new Yeezy that just dropped (we all are), but imagine not even having that luxury of being able to cop those shoes.
-Imagine if it were you that was at risk and in need.
-You absolutely CANNOT tell me you wouldn’t want someone to give you a pair of shoes.
-Ain’t no way.
+You might be complaining and griping about not getting an Off-White or a new Yeezy that just dropped, but imagine not even having that luxury of being able to cop those shoes.

 Now, because this post isn’t sponsored or in conjunction with some charity or organization, I don’t have a specific place or group to tell you to donate to.
 But, a tried and true place to start is your local donation center.

-Spread some cheer and do some good this season.
+Spread some cheer (and not COVID) and do some good this season.